 Soapbox Science is a public outreach platform for promoting women and non-binary scientists and the science they do.
 Find out more online

-We run a King’s Imaging blog where researchers who have done public and patient engagement write about their experiences, so if you’re looking for ideas or inspiration you can read it here!
+We run a King’s Imaging blog where researchers who have taken part in public and patient engagement activities reflect on their experiences, so if you’re looking for ideas or inspiration you can read it here!

 The King’s Engaged Research Network (KERN) is an exciting collaboration.
 They foster a growing community of researchers interested in developing sharing and celebrating their public engagement practice at King’s.
 The KERN activities are aimed at researchers, clinical and technical staff and postgraduate students at King’s College London.

 KERN is for researchers interested in engaging different audiences with their research.
 They also share monthly newsletters which detail opportunities to get involved, information on funding, resources, and sharing good practice.
 Sign up to receive the KERN newsletter, follow them on @KingsEngages and keep an eye out for the next training session.